Clarity SaaS Upgrade

 Testing and Issue Remediation Duration

 Upon completion, you will receive an email confirming the delivery of your upgraded non-production environment.
 The upgrade requires approximately 24 hours to be completed.
-You can also review the status of your upgrade on the Clarity SaaS Service Status page (only users who have subscribed to the page will receive notifications).

 Testing Best Practices